jwarren-scottlogic/blog/_posts/2024-08-16-building-an-assignment-algorithm-2.markdown

 Finally, we landed on using the Z-score for aggregate compromise.
 The Z-score is a statistical value which measures how many standard deviations (a measure of spread) a dataset value is from the average.
 You can find out more on the Z-score here.
 This means that compromise will play a more significant role in sorting when the aggregate compromise value is an outlier, however it would have a relatively small effect if the value is close to the average of the attendees aggregate compromise, no matter how large the compromise or the surplus is.

-Click the more button to see how we compared compromise and surplus difference exactly, along with the rationale.
+<details><summary>click the 'more' button for to see how we compared compromise and surplus difference exactly, along with the rationale.</summary>

-<details><summary>more</summary>

 standardisedSurplusScore - standardisedCompromiseScore